 The support continues once you’ve completed your course too: you are entitled to further help and guidance from the Careers and Employment Service for up to three years after leaving the University.

-You can go on to pursue postgraduate study at Derby, with our acclaimed MSc qualifications in subjects such as Forensic and Criminal Psychology, Criminal Investigation, Criminal Justice and Criminology and PG Cert Understanding Radicalisation.
+You can go on to pursue postgraduate study at Derby, with MSc qualifications in subjects such as Forensic and Criminal Psychology, Criminal Investigation, Criminal Justice and Criminology and Intelligence, Security and Disaster Management.

 These will expand your knowledge into more specialist areas and help accelerate your progress to senior and leadership roles.